CMS comparison 2025: The most popular content management systems

 Kirby

-Flat file CMS, like Kirby from Germany, also more or less dispose of databases.
-For this reason, CMS without databases and flat file CMS are often mentioned in the same breath, so the differentiation between different products isn’t clearly defined.
-Flat file CMS consists primarily of flat files.
+Flat-file CMSs, like Kirby from Germany, also more or less do away with databases.
+This is why CMSs without databases and flat-file CMSs are often mentioned in the same breath, making the distinction between the two somewhat unclear.
+A flat-file CMS consists primarily of flat files.
 This means that there’s no complex and relational database management system like MySQL or MariaDB running in the background.
-Instead, this CMS style relies on a folder structure that only stores so-called flat files, which have no references to one another.
-In this form, even flat databases can be integrated.
+Instead, this type of CMS relies on a folder structure that only stores flat files, which don’t reference each other.
+This type of CMS even allows for the integration of flat databases.

-Like with Grav, for Kirby it’s sufficient that users only upload the few files of the starter kit to the server (Apache 2, NGINX, LiteSpeed, Caddy).
-Only PHP needs to be available for this.
-In principle, it’s also not necessary to have an admin interface with a WYSIWYG editor.
-You can simply create the content with a text editor and then load it to the server in the correct folder, or use the Kirby panel – a simple, clear backend.
+Just like with Grav, Kirby, users only need to upload the few files contained in the starter kit to the server (Apache 2, NGINX, LiteSpeed, Caddy, PHP server), which needs to have PHP available.
+In principle, it’s not necessary to have an admin interface with a WYSIWYG editor.
+You can simply create the content with a text editor and then load it to the server in the correct folder or use the Kirby panel, a simple, clearly structured backend.

 Pros | Cons |